 A complex formula completes hair gel, which is often fronted by water and enhanced by a myriad of nourishing ingredients.

 What's the difference between hair gel and hair wax?

-The differences in texture and colour may be obvious, but the differences in uses are where it gets interesting: wax can only be applied effectively in short hair, whereas gel can be applied to hairs of all length.
-Wax keeps hair pliable and easy to mould, which is ideal for matte, natural looking hair.
+The differences in texture and color may be obvious, but the differences in uses are where it gets interesting: wax can only be applied effectively in short hair, whereas gel can be applied to hairs of all length.
+Wax keeps hair pliable and easy to mold, which is ideal for matte, natural looking hair.
 Gel adopts more of a sticky texture and tends to make hair stiff.

 The differences in how they are applied also varies.
 Gel is best applied to wet hair and soaked in to your locks, whereas wax is best applied on dry hair and can be easier to sculpt later in the day.